Fig Leaf Rust is a common fungal disease affecting Fig trees in the South.

 Remove dense growth in the center of the tree to improve air circulation.

-Reduce stress on the tree by maintaining mulch 2″-3″ deep beneath the canopy and practice infrequent deep watering that does not wet the leaves.
+Most importantly, reduce stress on the tree by maintaining mulch 2″-3″ deep beneath the canopy and practice infrequent deep watering that does not wet the leaves.
 Keep mulch pulled back 6″ from the trunk.

 Leave A Comment